Pints, Pounds, & Pâté

 Here are sweaters and blouses you SHOULD wear in Europe:

+Large bags / travel backpacks make you look like a tourist, and an open tote is a pickpocket's dream.
 I'd recommend a small, leather or canvas crossbody bag to carry only essential items while you're out and about.
 While a belt bag (formerly known as a 'fanny pack') would have been a faux pas in the past, I'd say you can feel comfortable using one of those as well.
 If you're particularly concerned about pickpockets, there's always the tourist standby of the money belt, which my husband has worn on trips where we've carried more cash.

 Thanks for Stopping By!